SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 measure efficiency of AI models we need to report on the amount of *work* required.
-This includes the work to train the model, tune the hyperparameters and retrain the model repeatedly in however many iterations you use (called Red AI).
+This includes the work to train the model, tune the hyperparameters and retrain the model repeatedly in however many iterations you use.
 Understanding the costs for a single document, the size of the data set and the steps in your pipeline (such as preprocessing, cleaning, and enriching) helps you to comprehend the total work required, and thus allows you to optimise at specific points in your pipeline.
+Red AI refers to the dominant approach, that seeks to improve results through massive computational power without regard to environmental impact.
 Striving to "treat efficiency as a primary evaluation criterion alongside accuracy" is what Schwartz et. al. call Green AI.